Bratislava

 €30–50 EUR/day

-Estimates include accommodation, food, local transport and activities, but exclude international flights.
+* Estimates include accommodation, food, local transport, and activities.
+Vehicle costs include rental and fuel.
+Excludes international flights.